DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/dateSerializationFormat.md

 - `"yyyy-MM-ddTHH:mm:ssZ"` - the UTC date and time

-- `"yyyy-MM-ddTHH:mm:ssx"` - date and time with a timezone
+- `"yyyy-MM-ddTHH:mm:ssx"` - date and time with the timezone

 This property applies only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/Documentation/ApiReference/Common/utils/#configconfig).